AhmedSomaa/emailSenderApp/README.md

 # reactJS-emailSenderApp
-A reactJs application to send email using nodemailer.
+A reactJS application to send email using nodemailer.